linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 to substantial margin and rollover risks, and highlight

-the relationships that arise between the basis, the yield

-- n Treasury bills, the repo rate, and the federal funds rate.
+the relationships that arise between the basis, the yield on Treasury bills, the repo rate, and the federal funds rate.
 We conclude with a discussion of the March 2020 Treasury illiquidity episode and a discussion of potential risks associated with basis trades in the future.
 [2]

-The analysis uses the OFR's collection of cleared

-repo data, which began in October 2019.
-However,

-remaining data gaps limit visibility into basis trading:

-specifically, we do not have high-frequency or precise

-data on hedge funds' balance sheets or data on their

-substantial borrowing in the uncleared bilateral

-portions of the repo market.
-Increasing transparency

-would improve the abilities of financial regulators to

-monitor the risks of this trade.
-Careful monitoring is

-warranted to determine to what extent margin calls

-and rollover risk on basis trades may lead to market

-disruptions and potential hedge fund defaults.
+The analysis uses the OFR's collection of cleared repo data, which began in October 2019.
+However, remaining data gaps limit visibility into basis trading: specifically, we do not have high-frequency or precise data on hedge funds' balance sheets or data on their substantial borrowing in the uncleared bilateral portions of the repo market.
+Increasing transparency would improve the abilities of financial regulators to monitor the risks of this trade.
+Careful monitoring is warranted to determine to what extent margin calls and rollover risk on basis trades may lead to market disruptions and potential hedge fund defaults.

 ## Structure of Basis Trades

-The basis trade relies on a relationship between the cash

-Treasury market, where investors purchase Treasuries

-today; the Treasury futures market, where investors

-agree on a fixed price to pay for Treasuries they will

-receive in the future; and the repo market, where

-investors borrow or lend Treasuries against cash today.

-Theoretically, borrowing a Treasury today in the repo

-market, for which the investor pays interest at the repo

-rate, should cost the same amount as purchasing that

-Treasury today in the cash market with the agreement

-to sell that Treasury in the futures market at a later date.

-Very small variations from that ideal can be profitable

-if the investment is leveraged using borrowed capital.

-Basis trades are three-legged trades that span crucial

-financial markets: cash Treasury markets, Treasury

-futures markets, and repo markets.
-As we show, basis

-trades use long cash Treasury positions and short

-futures positions to construct a payoff that, absent

-financing risks and other frictions, would be a net position similar to a Treasury bill.
-(In futures markets, long

-positions are a bet prices will go up; short positions are

-a bet prices will go down.)
-One immediate difference

-between the return on a basis trade and the return on a

-bill is the possible variation margin on the futures position.
-(Futures traders make variation margin payments

-when the value of cash and collateral in their accounts

-falls below set margin levels.)
-More importantly, basis

-traders generally finance the long cash position in the

-repo market, which exposes the basis trade to rollover

-and liquidity risks.
-The return on basis trade is thus

-equivalent to a synthetic bill plus a risk premium.
+The basis trade relies on a relationship between the cash Treasury market, where investors purchase Treasuries today; the Treasury futures market, where investors agree on a fixed price to pay for Treasuries they will receive in the future; and the repo market, where investors borrow or lend Treasuries against cash today.
+Theoretically, borrowing a Treasury today in the repo market, for which the investor pays interest at the repo rate, should cost the same amount as purchasing that Treasury today in the cash market with the agreement to sell that Treasury in the futures market at a later date.
+Very small variations from that ideal can be profitable if the investment is leveraged using borrowed capital.

+Basis trades are three-legged trades that span crucial financial markets: cash Treasury markets, Treasury futures markets, and repo markets.
+As we show, basis trades use long cash Treasury positions and short futures positions to construct a payoff that, absent financing risks and other frictions, would be a net position similar to a Treasury bill.
+(In futures markets, long positions are a bet prices will go up; short positions are a bet prices will go down.)
+One immediate difference between the return on a basis trade and the return on a bill is the possible variation margin on the futures position.
+(Futures traders make variation margin payments when the value of cash and collateral in their accounts falls below set margin levels.)
+More importantly, basis traders generally finance the long cash position in the repo market, which exposes the basis trade to rollover and liquidity risks.
+The return on basis trade is thus equivalent to a synthetic bill plus a risk premium.

 This risk premium is positive on average but can vary